theme-next/theme-next.org/source/_posts/next-7-1-0-released.md

 ### Usage of `quicklink` ([#642](https://github.com/theme-next/hexo-theme-next/pull/642))

 - Now quicklink will load on demand by default.
-- Add `quicklink: true` in front matter for those pages or posts you want.
+- Add `quicklink: true` in Front-matter for those pages or posts you want.
 - Home page and archive page can be controlled through `home` and `archive` option.

 ```diff